stanostoja/bdagroupproject/CopyOfLendingClub_v0_4.md

 ## Step 7: Profile and interpret the segments

-In market segmentation one may use variables to **profile** the segments which are not the same (necessarily) as those used to **segment** the market: the latter may be, for example, attitude/needs related (you define segments based on what the customers "need"), while the former may be any information that allows a company to identify the defined customer segments (e.g. demographics, location, etc).
-Of course deciding which variables to use for segmentation and which to use for profiling (and then **activation** of the segmentation for business purposes) is largely subjective.
-In this case we can use all survey questions for profiling for now - the `profile_attributes_used` variables selected below.

 There are many ways to do the profiling of the segments.
-For example, here we show how the *average* answers of the respondents *in each segment* compare to the *average answer of all respondents* using the ratio of the two.
-The idea is that if in a segment the average response to a question is very different (e.g. away from ratio of 1) than the overall average, then that question may indicate something about the segment relative to the total population.
+For example, here we show how the *average* attributes of the member IDs *in each segment* compare to the *average attributes of all member IDs* using the ratio of the two.
+The idea is that if in a segment the average of the attribute is very different (e.g. away from ratio of 1) than the overall average, then that attribute may indicate something about the segment relative to the total population.

-Here are for example the profiles of the segments using the clusters found above.
+Here are for example, the profiles of the segments using the clusters found above.
 First let's see just the average answer people gave to each question for the different segments as well as the total population:

 <!--html_preserve--><div class="formattable_container"><table class="table table-condensed">
  <thead>